jenjnif/jenjnif.github.io/_posts/2018-03-22-http_basics_part1_blog.md

 <br>
 ### Amazon S3

-Amazon Simple Storage Service (S3) is an object storage service where all my site files are stored in a resource (what AWS call a 'bucket').
-Amazon S3 has the added functionality of being configurable to host a static site, which means it will serve my HTML files to the public - this means it handles GET requests but nothing else.
+<a href="https://aws.amazon.com/s3/">Amazon Simple Storage Service (S3)</a> is an object storage service where all my site files are stored in a resource (what AWS call a 'bucket').
+Amazon S3 has the added functionality of being <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html">configurable to host a static site</a>, which means it will serve my HTML files to the public - this means it handles GET requests but nothing else.

 As previously mentioned, HTTP GET requests are fundamental in loading webpages; if S3 could not handle GET requests my website would not load.
 However, in order to handle POST requests I will need to create a different server to handle them.